We have often heard the phrase “it is a matter of attitude.” But, do we truly know what it means? Let’s start by defining what attitude is.

-Let us start by defining what attitude is.
-It is defined as the effect of the set of beliefs and values relatively stable throughout time in the disposition or tendency to act in a certain way or commit some kind of action.
-It is about a determining aspect when it comes to take an action and the type of emotion that such activity generates or the way of interacting when facing a concrete situation or stimulus.
+It is the effect a set of beliefs and values that are relatively stable over time have on the disposition or tendency to act in a certain way.
+It is a determining factor when it comes to taking an action and the type of emotion the activity generates, or the way of interacting when facing a situation or stimulus.

 The other group is the one who sees life with more optimism.
 They know the circumstances life brings them are challenges for them to grow.
-Therefore, they live less stressed, they tend to appear happier and smile more.
-They are the ones who know that life is not threatening itself, but that what makes it “good” or “bad”” is a matter of attitude.
+Therefore, they live with less stress.
+They tend to appear happier and smile more.
+They are the ones who know that life is not threatening itself, but what makes it “good” or “bad” is a matter of attitude.

-He was getting ready for his wedding with his fiancée Mary, coordinating the guests, the pastor who would marry them, the place of the reception.
-In fact, Joseph was very busy when one day he saw Mary coming to him, crying without knowing what to say.
+He was getting ready for his wedding with his fiancée Mary, coordinating the guests, the pastor who would marry them, and the place of the reception.
+Joseph was very busy when he saw Mary coming to him, crying, without knowing what to say.

-How would you react on news like that?
+How would you react to news like that?
 Maybe you would have cursed Mary, or regretted the day you met her.
 But Joseph did not.
 He had a different attitude.
-He was a just man, a man of integrity and faithful to God.
-He did not judge or draw his own conclusions on the matter, but he simply decided to protect Mary because he loved her, and the best thing he could do was to separate from her without anyone noticing it.
+He was a just man, a man of integrity, and faithful to God.
+Likewise, he did not judge or draw his conclusions on the matter.
+But he simply decided to protect Mary because he loved her.
+And the best thing he could do was to separate from her without anyone noticing it.

-What is your attitude when facing the challenges you have in your life?
-Do you have a faith like the one Joseph had, who did not doubt the angel of Jehovah’s message and had an important role in the history of the world?
-Are there any situations in your life that could have been different if your attitude had been different when facing them?
+What is your attitude when facing challenges in your life?
+Do you have faith like Joseph?
+He did not doubt the angel of Jehovah’s message and had an important role in the history of the world.
+Are there any situations in your life that could have been different if you’d had a different attitude when facing them?

 Do you think the attitude you have when facing situations influences how they turn out?
 Share your opinion and your experiences with us in the comments section and tell us your point of view.
 God bless you.